Sydney, Nova Scotia: Steel city 1900–1945

 By the early 20th century Sydney became home to one of the world's largest steel plants, fed by the numerous coal mines in the area under the ownership of the Dominion Steel and Coal Corporation.
 Sydney's economy was a significant part of Industrial Cape Breton with its steel plant and harbour and railway connections adjoining the coal mining towns of Glace Bay, New Waterford, Sydney Mines and Reserve Mines.
 The economic boom brought about by industrialization saw the community incorporate as a city in 1904.
 The growth continued until the 1930s, with the Great Depression causing a slowdown in production and growth.
-World War Two brought prosperity again for the plant, and the coal mines.
+World War II brought prosperity again for the plant, and the coal mines.

 Sydney Harbour played an important role during World War II.
 Once a Royal Canadian Navy base, HMCS Protector, was established to stage supply convoys bound for Europe.
 These convoys tended to be slower and had the prefix SC for Slow Convoy.
 Convoy SC 7 typified the dangers inherent with the Nazi U-boats off the coast of Cape Breton and Newfoundland during the Battle of the Atlantic, when 20 of the 35 merchant cargo vessels were sunk on their journey to England.
 Sydney Harbour was one of the hotspots of the Battle of the St. Lawrence.
 Two notable shipping attacks occurred during this battle: the sinking of the train ferry SS Caribou in October 1942 on its way from North Sydney to Port aux Basques, Newfoundland; and the sinking of the Sydney-based HMCS Shawinigan on 24 November 1944 in the Cabot Strait, near Cape North, on Cape Breton Island.
 Sydney's coal shipping and steel manufacturing made a significant contribution to the Allied war effort, however federal Minister of Industry, C. D. Howe favoured Central Canada's steel industry given its proximity to a larger workforce and less exposure to coastal attack.